For all applications the General Guidelines for Film Submission and Participation apply.

-Accepted formats: DCP, QuickTime ProRes 422 or 35mm (depending on the theatre).
-Other formats only upon request.
+Accepted formats: DCP or QuickTime ProRes.
+35mm or other formats only upon request.

 To be eligible

-- films must not have been screened at any festival or similar public event outside their country of origin prior to the Berlinale.
-Screenings at national festivals or events with national focus in the country of origin do not preclude a film from selection.
+- films must not have been screened at any international film festival prior to the Berlinale.
+A presentation in the country of origin will be tolerated.

 - films must not have been released commercially outside their country of origin.

-- films may not have been broadcast nor presented on the Internet / VOD
+- Films must not have been broadcast nor presented on the Internet / VOD.

 In case of international co-productions the main country of production will be considered as the country of origin.